 As a creative, writing your CV and Cover Letter may seem like a hard mountain to climb.
 Using powerful language and industry terminology is the key to a great application.
 Your overall aim with your assets is to create an engaging read for an employer.
 We need to make you shine and not bore them to death!
 So how?!

-These words are there to blend in and to INSPIRE your sentences.
+These words are there to INSPIRE your sentences.
 For example:

 ‘To fuel my creativity, I continuously keep up with trends daily.
 Using my initiative I strive to create projects and concepts with my personal and distinct individuality'.